tabokie/coplus/README.md

 &emsp;&emsp;
 **c)** await for timer

+Use Windows API `timerSetEvent()`

 All four of them are in essence accomplished by a `register-notify` mechanism. `Register` receives a waiter's coroutine address, `Notify` switch to one of its waiters or simply re-submit them as tasks.

 ### Concurrent Data Structure